brancengregory/advent-of-code/README.md

 ## ⚠️ Input Files

-**Note:** Puzzle input files are not included in this repository due to Advent of Code\'s licensing policy.
-If you\'d like to run the solutions locally, use the \`aoc\` CLI tool or download your inputs directly from the Advent of Code website after logging in.
+**Note:** Puzzle input files are not included in this repository due to Advent of Code's licensing policy.
+If you'd like to run the solutions locally, use the `aoc` CLI tool or download your inputs directly from the Advent of Code website after logging in.

 ## 🎯 How to Use